-Your appliance may be connected to a chimney above a fireplace opening, Figure 2.6.
-In such installations, the stove is positioned on the hearth in front of the fireplace and the chimney connector rises from the stove top and then angles ninety degrees back into the chimney.
+The Encore[®] may be connected to a chimney above a fireplace opening.
+(Figure 7) In such installations, the stove is positioned on the hearth in front of the fireplace and the chimney connector rises from the stove top and then angles ninety degrees back into the chimney.
 The chimney liner should extend to the point at which the chimney connector enters the chimney.